SidOfc/mkdx/README.md

 ## Edge (not yet on vim.org)

+- Add: opt-in support for TOML and JSON frontmatter and settings to control which syntax is supported.
 - Fix: eager-load settings to ensure settings are properly initialized before loading a markdown file ([#125](../../issue/125) by @victorkristof)
 - Fix: using `mkdx#gf` with multiple lines with a link always opening first link ([#122](../../issue/122) by @Delayless)
 - Fix: non plaintext files now also open using `open` instead of in (n)vim ([#116](../../issue/116) by @kraxli)